AnimeThemes/animethemes-server/resources/markdown/faq.md

 ## Where can I find full-length songs?

-We do not provide or accept full-length audio tracks, AMVs/MADs, covers, remixes, loops, interpolations, upscales or any form of OP/ED not sourced directly from its anime.
+We do not provide or accept full-length audio tracks, insert songs, AMVs/MADs, covers, remixes, loops, interpolations, upscales or any form of OP/ED not sourced directly from its anime.

 ## What is Themes.moe?